 The Natural History Museum of Vienna owns one of the largest meteorite collections in the world.
-With over 7,000 catalogued objects (which represent about 2,400 different meteorites), it lies in third place, behind the Smithsonian National Museum of Natural History in Washington, D.C.
+With currently (December 2018) over 10,300 catalogued objects (which represent about 2,550 different meteorites), it lies in third place, behind the Smithsonian National Museum of Natural History in Washington, D.C.
 (USA), and the National Institute of Polar Research in Tokyo (Japan) which has one of the largest collection of meteorites from Antarctica.

 The Hall 5 of the Natural History Museum contains the largest meteorite display in the world.
 Currently, after a thorough renovation and modernization of the hall (in 2012), there are about 1,100 meteorites on display (including 650 different meteorites, consisting of 300 falls and 350 finds).